At least 82 killed in Israeli strikes on Gaza as critical aid fails to reach Palestinians

 A group of diplomats came under fire while visiting Jenin, a city in the Israel-occupied West Bank, according to the Palestinian Authority.
 The diplomats were on official mission to observe the humanitarian situation in Jenin when shots rang out.

-An aid worker, who did not want to be named for fear of reprisal, said a delegation of about 20 regional, European and Western diplomats were standing near the entrance of the Jenin refugee camp when they heard gunshots just before 2 p.m., though it was unclear where the shots came from, she said.
+An aid worker, who did not want to be named for fear of reprisal, said a delegation of about 20 regional, European and Western diplomats were standing near the entrance of the Jenin refugee camp when they heard gunshots Wednesday, she said.
 No one was injured, she added.

-The Israeli military said the visit had been approved, but the delegation “deviated from the approved route” and Israeli soldiers fired warning shots to distance them from the area.
-The military apologized and said they will contact all of the relevant countries involved in the visit.
+The Israeli military said the delegation “deviated from the approved route” and Israeli soldiers fired warning shots to distance them from the area.
+The military apologized and said they will contact all of the countries involved in the visit.

-Footage shows a number of diplomats giving media interviews as rapid shots ring out close to the group, forcing them to run for cover.
-European Union foreign policy chief Kaja Kallas said firing even warning shots was unacceptable and called on Israel to investigate what happened.
+Footage shows a number of diplomats running for cover as rapid shots rung out.
+European Union foreign policy chief Kaja Kallas said firing even warning shots was unacceptable and called on Israel to investigate.

 The Italian government of Premier Giorgia Meloni also demanded an explanation, saying that its vice consul was among those who came under fire.